yougnoli/Azure-Synapse-Royal-Rumble/01/Intro03-tSQL-Serverless-Dedicated.md

 | **Data Load** | Yes | No, you cannot load data into the serverless SQL pool because data is stored on external storage |
 | **Data Export** | Yes, using CETAS | Yes, using CETAS |

+# Serverless vs Dedicated

+## Computation:
+ - **Serverless** means that the compute associated with a SQL poll is managed and allocated by Microsoft.
+In this way customers do not have to create or allocate compute to query data that is located in the underlying Data Lake.
+This data can be *structured* or *unstructured*, stored in different *file formats*.
+No need to cluster configuration.
+ - **Dedicated** means that the user has to configure performance level (measured in *Data Warehouse Units (DWU)*) and manage the scalability of the resource.
+It needs to set up an infrastructure.

+## Storage:
+ - **Serverless** points directly to the Data Lake.
+Data stay in the Data Lake.
+It is possible to create a *Logical DWH* over the Data Lake, without moving, transforming and relocating data.
+ - **Dedicated** provides data storage in a relational table with *columnar* storage: it improves query performance and limits the storage costs

+## Costs:
+ - **Serverless** is a pay per use model: there is no costs for resources not used (5$/TB).
+The charge is based on data processed by each run of the query
+ - **Dedicated** the user pays for reserved resources at a pre decided scale.
+It is pausable, when is turned off there no costs

+## Use Cases:
+ - **Serverless** is used for ad-hoc querying, exploratory data analysis, initial analysis before the ETL development
+ - **Dedicated** is built for specific workloads where is needed performance, optimized compute startegy and persisted data warehouses